 Each side may take very strong positions in an attempt to demonstrate why the other parent should not have the arrangement that he or she requests.

-This is why it is so important to reach out to our lawyers.
+This is why it is so important to reach out to our Family lawyers.
 Our extensive experience in child custody cases helps you put together a strong case to obtain the best results possible.

 Once a decision has been reached, the order in place requires a substantial change in circumstances before it will be revisited.
 You do not want to make decisions that result in your inability to remain actively involved in your child’s life.